miguelmartin75/pine/README.md

 ### The `GameState` class

 Game states are implemented as a virtual interface, as they may be changed during run-time.
-The overrideable methods of a game state are as follows:
+The override able methods of a game state are as follows:

 - `initialize()`
 	- Used to initialize the game state; is the first method to be called